Indian Reorganization Act: Background

 John Collier was appointed Commissioner of the Indian Bureau (it is now called the Bureau of Indian Affairs, BIA) in April 1933 by President Franklin Delano Roosevelt.
 He had the full support of his boss, Secretary of the Interior Harold L. Ickes, who was also an expert on Indian issues.

 The federal government held land in trust for many tribes.
 Numerous claims cases had been presented to Congress because of failures in the government's management of such lands.
 There were particular grievances and claims due to the government's failure to provide for sustainable forestry.
 The Indian Claims Act of 1946 included a requirement that the Interior Department manage Indian forest resources "on the principle of sustained-yield management."
-Representative Edgar Howard of Nebraska, co-sponsor of the Act and Chairman of the House Committee on Indian Affairs, explained that the purpose of the provision was "to assure a proper and permanent management of the Indian Forest" under modern sustained-yield methods so as to "assure that the Indian forests will be permanently productive and will yield continuous revenues to the tribes."
+Representative Edgar Howard of Nebraska, co-sponsor of the Act and Chairman of the House Committee on Indian Affairs, explained that the purpose of the provision was "to assure a proper and permanent management of the Indian Forest" under modern sustained-yield methods to "assure that the Indian forests will be permanently productive and will yield continuous revenues to the tribes."

 Implementation and results

 The act slowed the practice of allotting communal tribal lands to individual tribal members.
-It did not restore to Indians land that had already been patented to individuals, but much land at the time was still unallotted or was allotted to an individual but still held in trust for that individual by the U.S. government.
+It did not restore to Indians land that had already been patented to individuals.
+However, much land at that time was still unallotted or allotted to an individual but still held in trust for that individual by the U.S. government.
 Because the Act did not disturb existing private ownership of Indian reservation lands, it left reservations as a checkerboard of tribal or individual trust and fee land, which remains the case today.

 However, the Act also allowed the U.S. to purchase some of the fee land and restore it to tribal trust status.
-Due to the Act and other actions of federal courts and the government, more than two million acres (8,000 km²) of land were returned to various tribes in the first 20 years after passage.
+Due to the Act and other federal courts and government actions, more than two million acres (8,000 km2) of land were returned to various tribes in the first 20 years after passage.

 In 1954, the United States Department of the Interior (DOI) began implementing the termination and relocation phases of the Act, which had been added by Congress.
-These provisions were the result of the continuing interest by some members of Congress in having American Indians assimilate to the majority society.
+These provisions resulted from the continuing interest of some members of Congress in having American Indians assimilate into the majority society.
 Among other effects, termination resulted in the legal dismantling of 61 tribal nations within the United States and ending their recognized relationships with the federal government.
 This also ended the eligibility of the tribal nations and their members for various government programs to assist American Indians.
 Of the "Dismantled Tribes" 46 regained their legal status as indigenous communities.